The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both formally and informally.

 Many brush-footed butterfly species have wings with an orange color, making a close examination of their wing patterns necessary for proper identification.

-The video at the top of the page presents nine separate brushfoot butterfly species, highlighting the many variations on the basic orange and brown wing patterns.
+The video on the right shows the Hoary Comma, highlighting the many variations on the basic orange and brown wing patterns common to brush-footed butterflies.

 Monarch Butterflies, Queens and Soldiers, for example, similar looking species in the danaus genus can be distinguished from each other by their wing patterns.